Curbside Composting in West Hants

 Reducing Greenhouse Gas Emissions - in More Ways than One!

 - When organic material rots in an anaerobic environment (without air circulation) like it does in a landfill, mass amounts of methane (CH4) is released.
-Methane is a very powerful greenhouse gas, that has about 84 times more heat-trapping power than Carbon Dioxide (CO2) in the first 2 decades of its release!
+Methane is a very powerful greenhouse gas, which has about 84 times more heat-trapping power than Carbon Dioxide (CO2) in the first 2 decades of its release!

 - Soil naturally sequesters (removes and stores) carbon from the atmosphere.
 By using compost material to amend soil, the storage of carbon will increase by optimizing the soil structure, and also by increasing biomass by supporting healthy plant root systems.